 Ginger Lamb Ragu

-1 pound pasture-raised ground lamb
+1 pound pasture-raised ground lamb (or beef)

 3 yellow onions, minced